amitanand-ms/Cyclic_trace_linux/Watcher_readme.md

 Need input for -r rotation period in seconds to rotate file

-Need input in -f min  for file feeping period.
+Need input in -f min  for file keeping period.

 Need to set flag -w start for start operation